awsdocs/aws-android-developer-guide/doc_source/getting-started-text-to-speech-polly.rst

-For information on |POL| concepts and service configuration, see `How it Works <http://integ-docs-aws.amazon.com/polly/latest/dg/how-text-to-speech-works.html>`_ in the Amazon Polly Developer Guide.
+For information on |POL| concepts and service configuration, see `How it Works <http://integ-docs-aws.amazon.com/polly/latest/dg/how-text-to-speech-works.html>`_ in the *Amazon Polly Developer Guide*.

 Implement Text to Speech Conversion with Amazon Polly
 =====================================================

-See information on |POL| implementation for Android apps in the `Application Examples <http://docs.aws.amazon.com/polly/latest/dg/examples-for-using-polly.html>`_ section of the |POL-dg|.
+See information on |POL| implementation for Android apps in the `Application Examples <http://docs.aws.amazon.com/polly/latest/dg/examples-for-using-polly.html>`_ section of the *Polly Developer Guide*.